Travel Tips: Vol. 2 During Your Trip

 Art exhibition?
 Live music night?
 Theatre?
 Film festival?
 Special night at a bar?
 Friendly invitation?
 Spontaneous hike?
 Bonfire?

-Embrace the unknown, the things that make you buzz & being delighted by life.
+Embrace the unknown, the things that make you buzz, and being delighted by life.

 Then... let the magic of travel happen to you.

 In Greece, if there is a panigiri (summer festival) happening, those are some of the best venues in the country!
-Wine, food, music, dancing & merry-making.
+Wine, food, music, dancing, and merry-making.

-Not only will you hear live music, which strums the strings of our bodies & souls, you'll also discover a cultural part of the land through its songs and instruments.
+Not only will you hear live music, which strums the strings of our bodies and souls, but you'll also discover a cultural part of the land through its songs and instruments.

 It doesn’t get much more authentic than live music, folks.

-We mentioned this tip in vol.1: before your trip as well and it bears repeating!
+We mentioned this tip in vol. 1: before your trip, and it bears repeating!

 Make your entertainment budget count: invest in experiences worthy of your coins.

-Find eco-friendly tours in small groups exploring the local side & less-travelled paths.
+Find eco-friendly tours in small groups exploring the local side and less-travelled paths.

-I especially recommend gastronomy tours; food, beer & drink tours!
+I especially recommend gastronomy tours; food, beer, and drink tours!

-Speaking from experience on our Craft Beer & Food Tours not only will you meet other international travellers keen on having a great time as well, you’ll also get to taste local delicacies that you might otherwise miss.
+Speaking from experience on our Craft Beer & Food Tours, not only will you meet other international travellers keen on having a great time, but you’ll also get to taste local delicacies that you might otherwise miss.

-You are likely to find guides who are passionate and with the TOP recommendations.
+You are likely to find guides who are passionate and have the top recommendations.

 Take a few nice deep breaths.
 Relax.
 Soak it up, just as it is.